 A lecture course which presents the concepts and applications of the physiological response of the human body to physical activity.
 Acute and chronic responses of the muscular and cardiorespiratory systems to exercise are examined.
 P-HES 350 or POI.

 A lecture/laboratory course to develop clinical skills and knowledge in the assessment of health in areas of exercise physiology, nutrition/metabolism, biomechanics/neuromuscular function, and health psychology.
 The laboratory will emphasize use of instrumentation and analysis/interpretation of data collected on human subjects.
-P-HES 262 or MST 109, HES 350 and 352; or POI.
+P-HES 262, HES 350 and 352; or POI.
 (QR)

 HES 355.
 Exercise Programming.
 (1.5 h)